mrtgst/bashbreak/README.md

 `bashbreak` is a lightweight program that reminds you to take regular breaks.

-Taking regular breaks increases focus and prevents repetitive strain injury; it's good for you, but easy to forget, so `bashbreak` reminds you to take a break and move around more regularly.
+Taking regular breaks increases focus and prevents repetitive strain injury; it's good for you, but easy to forget, so `bashbreak` reminds you to take a break and move around regularly.

-## Features
+## Instructions

+The basic idea is to have two kinds of breaks during a work session: short and long.
+By default, you have 10 min work sprints, separated by short breaks of 1 min and with a long break of 15 min after 4 work sprints.
+Thus, each "work session" totals 1 h.
+You can of course change the settings to your liking.

+When a break is over, `bashbreak` checks if you are active at the computer before it starts the next work sprint.

+You can specify the number of work sessions you want by running `bashbreak` with the `-n` option.
+If you plan to work for a total of 4 work sessions, type:

+	$ bashbreak -n 4

+You can change the break and work sprint durations.
+Type `bashbreak -h` to see all available commands: